 - If the Reynolds number is greater than Re > 3500, the flow is turbulent.

 - Irregularity: The flow is characterized by the irregular movement of particles of the fluid.
 The movement of fluid particles is chaotic.
 For this reason, turbulent flow is normally treated statistically rather than deterministically.

-- Diffusivity: In turbulent flow, a fairly flat velocity distribution exists across the section of pipe, with the result that the entire fluid flows at a given single value and drops rapidly extremely close to the walls.
-The characteristic which is responsible for the enhanced mixing and increased rates of mass, momentum and energy transports in a flow is called “diffusivity”.
+- Diffusivity: In turbulent flow, a fairly flat velocity distribution exists across the section of the pipe.
+The result is that the entire fluid flows at a given single value and drops rapidly, extremely close to the walls.
+The characteristic responsible for the enhanced mixing and increased rates of mass, momentum, and energy transports in a flow is called “diffusivity”.

 - Rotationality: Turbulent flow is characterized by a strong three-dimensional vortex generation mechanism.
 This mechanism is known as vortex stretching.

 - Dissipation: A dissipative process is a process in which the kinetic energy of the turbulent flow is transformed into internal energy by viscous shear stress.

 The Reynolds number is the ratio of inertial forces to viscous forces and is a convenient parameter for predicting if a flow condition will be laminar or turbulent.
 It can be interpreted that when the viscous forces are dominant (slow flow, low Re), they are sufficient enough to keep all the fluid particles in line, then the flow is laminar.
 Even very low Re indicates viscous creeping motion, where inertia effects are negligible.
 When the inertial forces dominate over the viscous forces (when the fluid flows faster and Re is larger), the flow is turbulent.